 Rogelio Martinez is an award-winning playwright whose plays have been workshopped and produced in theaters across the US and abroad.
-His newest play, Blind Date, will be produced this coming season at the Goodman Theater under the direction of Robert Falls.
+The world premiere production of his play, Blind Date, is currently onstage at Chicago's Goodman Theater under the direction of Robert Falls.

 Rogelio is a recipient of a 20017 Guggenheim Fellowship and is also the winner of a Princess Grace Award and a Mid-Career Fellowship at the Lark Theater Company.
 In the past he has received grants and awards from the New York Foundation for the Arts Grant, NEA/ TCG, and the James Hammerstein Award.
 After receiving an Alfred P. Sloan Foundation New Science and Technology Initiative Grant by the Denver Center, Rogelio went on to write When Tang Met Laika, a post-Cold War space exploration play, which was subsequently produced at Denver Center.
 This inspired Rogelio to bring the Cold War itself on stage and write a three-play cycle exploring the time period.
 The first play in his Cold War trilogy is Ping Pong.
 The play is about U.S.-Chinese relations during the Nixon administration.
 It was presented at the Public Theatre.
 Born in East Berlin, the second play, tackled the impact a Springsteen concert had on East Germans just prior to the fall of the Berlin Wall.
 The play was workshopped at the Atlantic Theater Company and has since been translated into both Hungarian and Romanian.
 It will be published in Romanian.
 The trilogy’s conclusion is Blind Date, a close look at all the backroom diplomacy leading to the first Reagan/ Gorbachev Summit in Geneva and the events that followed.